SIGIR-2026-Submission-488/ConRAC-SE/README.md

 ## 1) Scope (What is included)
 - Core Python code for:
-  - loading the training dataset
+  - loading the dataset (with consistent indexing)
-  - chunked document embedding (long-document handling)
+  - long-document chunked embedding
-  - similarity-based triplet mining
-  - exporting generated triplets to CSV
+  - Stage-2 bi-encoder retriever fine-tuning (FT retriever)
+  - cross-encoder reranker fine-tuning (FT reranker)
+  - ConRAC inference (Top-K retrieval → Top-M reranking)
+  - ConRAC-SE Hybrid evaluation (gated selective escalation with Qwen)
 - `requirements.txt`
-- a CLI script for running the triplet-generation pipeline
+- runnable scripts for triplet generation, training, and evaluation

 This is an **anonymized review repository** and some paths / environment-specific details are intentionally omitted or generalized.